HomeEmployee Benefits ResourcesBenefits Canada NewsStatutory Holidays in Nova Scotia: 2025 Guide

 Statutory Holidays in Nova Scotia: 2025 Guide

 Statutory holidays give Nova Scotia employees necessary paid time off each year.
-However, the rules and entitlements surrounding these stat holidays in Canada can be complex for employees and employers.
+However, the rules and entitlements surrounding these Stat holidays in Canada can be complex for employees and employers.
+Six statutory holidays are mandated in Nova Scotia for 2025 under the province’s Labour Standards Code (LSC), in addition to unique rules regarding Remembrance Day.

-This extensive guide will explore everything you need about statutory holidays in Nova Scotia for 2024 and beyond.
+Understanding statutory holiday entitlements and pay calculations is crucial for employers to remain compliant.
+This extensive guide will explore everything you need about statutory holidays in Nova Scotia for 2025 and beyond.

 Understanding Statutory Holidays in Nova Scotia